geeqib23/-Simple-Note-Taking-API/README.md

 ## API Testing

-Tests are written in notes.test.ts file using JESTJS wherein all endpoints are tested for their output considering all edge cases.
+Tests are written in notes.test.ts file using Jest wherein all endpoints are tested for their output considering all edge cases.

 ![image](https://github.com/geeqib23/-Simple-Note-Taking-API/assets/59912182/5611a6f7-2a45-461b-8831-cb76f20ca2ec)